act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 This text is part of a widget because it is a child of an element with the `role` attribute set to `button`.
 The text has the default browser text color on the default browser background color.
-By default, this is blacktext on a white background with a contrast ratio of 21:1
+By default, this is black text on a white background with a contrast ratio of 21:1

 ```html
 <div role="button">My button!</div>